 Granada is more pleasant at this time, thanks to its elevation, but even coastal cities can be uncomfortably hot, thanks to the dry, dusty levante wind that blows up from the Sahara.
 Spring and autumn are much more pleasant, with hot, sunny days and cooler nights; bring a brolly, when it does rain, it can be torrential.
 One of the best things about Andalucia is the winter, which can still see days topping 20°C, while the sun doesn’t disappear until after 6pm, even in December – a welcome treat for vitamin D-starved northerners.
 The mountains see heavy snow at this time, of course – but if you’re in Granada, you can still pop down to the empty stretches of coast to warm up.
 Now that’s a winter holiday.

-If you want to know the best time to visit Andalucia simply read our rather handy month by month guide and expert recommendations about what happens when.
+If you want to know the best time to visit Andalucia simply read our handy guide.

-Walking holidays in the Alpujarras take you along ancient mule tracks and shepherds trails with plenty of historic and natural wonders to keep an eye out for along the way.
+Walking holidays in the Alpujarras take you along ancient tracks and trails.

-Seek out rural accommodation in Andalucia owned by people who know the best hiking trails, the tastiest tapas, or all the constellations in their amazing dark skies.
+Seek out rural accommodation in Andalucia owned by people who know the best trails and tapas.

-Photography holidays in Andalucía are a sun-drenched blend of education, inspiration and relaxation, as fun as they are focused on helping you develop your talent.
+Photography holidays here are a blend of education, inspiration and relaxation.